 Finding Possible Game Watch Venues

-The first challenge my alumni club leader friends discussed is simply where to look for your new game watch location.
+The first challenge my alumni chapter leader friends discussed is simply where to look for your new game watch location.
 Regardless of small town or big city, finding a central location that has everything you need can be tough to find but not impossible!
 Here are a few tips my peers suggested:

-- Find out from your University if any alumni in your town own a restaurant or bar Your club coordinator can look in their alumni records (or provide you with a report) to find out if anyone owns a spot and they can provide you with that contact info.
+- Find out from your University if any alumni in your town own a restaurant or bar Your chapter coordinator can look in their alumni records (or provide you with a report) to find out if anyone owns a spot and they can provide you with that contact info.
 Having an alumni owner automatically builds a relationship with your group and sometimes can open opportunities for that venue to work with the University on other events.

 - Poll your alumni – where do they like to watch sports game?
 Sometimes a loyal group of alums already have a spot where they like to watch the games.
 Or poll your group using a Twitter or Facebook survey.
 It never hurts to start your game watches with an existing alumni or fan base for your team!

 - Do you know of any venues that draw crowds for sports games?
 In my town Yelp releases an annual College Game Watch Locations post that includes a complete list of the spots where local alumni groups meet for their games.
-This can be helpful in starting your search (even if it means ruling out some spots because they will be too crowded – Ohio State and Florida alumni clubs I’m looking at you!).
+This can be helpful in starting your search (even if it means ruling out some spots because they will be too crowded – Ohio State and Florida alumni chapters I’m looking at you!).